amytai/cinterrupts-osdi/README.md

 #### Accessing the evaluation environment
 Please contact authors how to access the setup with installed hardware and preconfigured building environment.
+(Account username/password and machine IPs are privileged information that we prefer to send out-of-band.)

 ### Content of the repository
 * `linux-kernel` directory with Linux kernel sources and cinterrupts patch